pingcap/docs-dm/en/replicate-data-using-dm.md

     extra-args: "-B test_db -T test_table"  # The extra Mydumper argument.
 Since DM 1.0.2, DM automatically generates the "--tables-list" configuration.
 For versions earlier than 1.0.2, you need to configure this option manually.
 ```

-## Step 5: Start the data replication task
+## Step 5: Start the data migration task

-To detect possible errors of data replication configuration in advance, DM provides the precheck feature:
+To detect possible errors of data migration configuration in advance, DM provides the precheck feature:

-- DM automatically checks the corresponding privileges and configuration while starting the data replication task.
+- DM automatically checks the corresponding privileges and configuration while starting the data migration task.
 - You can also use the `check-task` command to manually precheck whether the upstream MySQL instance configuration satisfies the DM requirements.

 For details about the precheck feature, see [Precheck the upstream MySQL instance configuration](precheck.md).

 > **Note:**
 >
-> Before starting the data replication task for the first time, you should have got the upstream configured.
+> Before starting the data migration task for the first time, you should have got the upstream configured.
 Otherwise, an error is reported while you start the task.

 1. Come to the dmctl directory `/home/tidb/dm-ansible/resources/bin/`.